Updating your ARTIK Board

 Step 2.
 Connect to a Network.
 To load software, you'll need to either connect an Ethernet cable or set up your Wi-Fi® network and password.

 Try out "on-boarding."
-You'll have a chance in the Connect to the World article to see how your eventual end-user product could connect to the Internet and to ARTIK Cloud using a simple smart phone app.
+If you like, jump ahead to the Connect to the World article to set your network connection using a simple smart phone app.

 Step 3.
 Upgrade installed packages.
 Start by reading a primer on package management systems.
 Now you're ready for the latest software updates.